WebP ConverterWebP Converter API

 Error Codes

-The WebP Converter API API uses standard HTTP status codes to indicate success or failure:
+The WebP Converter API uses standard HTTP status codes to indicate success or failure:

 CodeMessageDescriptionSolution